tannerpoling/SYNTH_OF_SELF/README.md

 # *SYNTH_OF_SELF*

 An interactive media project investigating the influence of sound and visuals upon the ways we navigate and relate to space.
-What this software does is map participants' poisiton in a room to the pitch and modulation of synthesizers.
+What this software does is map participants' poisiton in a room to the pitch and modulation of synthesizers, which then drive visuals generated using TouchDesigner.

 This was inspired by curiosities into how this would impact the way people interact with their surroundings and fellow participants; do we tend towards harmony?
 How might this effect vary with volume, or permanent objects establishing a "base tone"?
 Do people have a tendency to form chords in their arrangement?
 At what point is this influence considered conscious / unconscious?